dmigo/patient-payment/README.md

 ## Description

 This project is an example of an application, running on Node.js/Express, React/Redux, and PostgreSQL. [zeit](https://zeit.co) is used for deployment.
-The demo can be found [here](https://patient-payment-jrj2u9mui.now.sh/).
+The demo can be found here https://patient-payment-d5a0ibv91.now.sh/

 ## Deployment